-In the present investigation the mean ± SEM values of Serum Glucose and Total Protein (TP) were observed significantly (p<0.05) higher in Intensive rearing group than Semi-intensive and Extensive rearing groups, as showed in table 02.
+Serum Glucose and Total Protein (TP) were significantly (p<0.05) higher in Intensive rearing group than Semi-intensive and Extensive rearing groups.
 These results are in agreement with the findings of Gupta et al. (2005), Nayak et al. (2013), Manat et al. (2016), Singh et al. (2020), Karthik et al. (2021) in sheep, Debbarma et al. (2022) and Mane et al. (2022).
 While, the findings of Raju et al. (2015) in sheep, Attia et al. (2016) and Yadav et al. (2023) were in disagreement with the present investigation.
 In nutritional studies, a number of researchers (Okoruwa, 2014; Okoruwa et al. 2014; Olafadehan et al. 2014) had linked higher serum total protein and albumin to higher protein intake.
 According to Yadav et al. 2023, Compared to a semi-intensive and extended system of raising, the higher total protein in stall-fed systems may be the result of higher concentration intake.

-The reported mean ± SEM value of Serum Cholesterol was observed significantly (p<0.05) higher in Extensive rearing group than Semi-intensive and Intensive rearing groups, as showed in table 02.
+Serum Cholesterol was significantly (p<0.05) higher in Extensive rearing group than Semi-intensive and Intensive rearing groups.
 These results are similar to the findings of Adenkola et al. (2018), Debbarma et al. (2022), Mane et al. (2022) and Yadav et al. (2023).
 While, the results of Raju et al. (2015) in sheep, Manat et al. (2016), Singh et al. (2020), Karthik et al. (2021) in sheep and Bhinder et al. (2023) were contrast with present study.
 The highest increase in cholesterol level was observed in animals raised in intensive systems, which may be related to greater levels of free fatty acids (FFA) brought on by less stress during the trial period.
 Accordingly, in the current study, higher cholesterol levels (within physiological bounds) in intensive systems are indicative of better physical health and reduced stress in these rearing methods.

-The reported mean ± SEM value of Triglyceride was observed significantly (p<0.05) higher in Extensive rearing group than Semi-intensive and Intensive rearing groups, as showed in table 02.
+Triglyceride was observed significantly (p<0.05) higher in Extensive rearing group than Semi-intensive and Intensive rearing groups.
 These results are in agreement with findings of Singh et al. (2020).
 While, the results of Raju et al. (2015) in sheep and Bhinder et al. (2023) were in disagreement with the present investigation.
 Smith RW and Walsh A. (1975) reported a higher quantity of these substances in the ewes' liver.
-Increased lipolysis, which is hormonally controlled and not an indication of energy deficit, may be the cause of the substantial drop in blood triglycerides in intensive systems of rearing (Holtenius P and Hjort M. (1990).
+Increased lipolysis, which is hormonally controlled and not an indication of energy deficit, may be the cause of the substantial drop in blood triglycerides in intensive systems of rearing (Holtenius and Hjort (1990).

-Conclusion:
+Conclusion

-On the basis of above mentioned findings it was observed that the intensive rearing system (T1) is superior to semi-intensive (T2) and extensive (T3) rearing systems due to its significant advantages concern to physiological and biochemical changes.
+On the basis of above mentioned findings, it was observed that the intensive rearing system (T1) is superior to semi-intensive (T2) and extensive (T3) rearing systems due to its significant advantages concern to physiological and biochemical changes.
 However, while the intensive rearing system yields better results, it is rather costly.
 Therefore, the semi-intensive rearing system emerges as a more cost-effective alternative while still being supported by scientific findings.

-Based on the results of the present study, it can be concluded that the intensive rearing system is superior to semi-intensive and extensive rearing systems due to its significant advantages.
-However, while the intensive rearing system yields better results, it is rather costly.
-Therefore, the semi-intensive rearing system emerges as a more cost-effective alternative while still being supported by scientific findings.
 Further studies across different seasons are necessary to validate and optimize these results.

 References: